Burnsedia/burnsedia.github.io/backup-AI-Post/why-open-source-is-my-marketing-strategy.md

 # Why Open Source Is My Marketing Strategy

-## 1️⃣ Story: From Side Projects to Social Proof
+## From Side Projects to Social Proof

 When I started freelancing, I had no marketing budget.
 No ads.
 No cold calls.
 No fancy funnels.